denten-books/plain-text/2-device.md

 Turing's machine offers a strikingly minimalist response to the legacy of automated hermeneutics, which I have began to outline above.
-His universal machine subsumes all of Wittgenstein's examples, forming the minimally-viable blueprint for generalized symbolic manipulation.
+His universal machine subsumes all of Wittgenstein's examples, forming the minimally viable blueprint for generalized symbolic manipulation.
 To function, Turing's machine needs only the following three components: (a) a storage medium capable of holding symbolic inscription, (b) a reading and writing mechanism to operate